Porter sentenced in $100K grand theft case

 CHIPLEY — The saga of Chipley native Tyler Porter and the case of $100,000 grand theft ended January 31 when Porter received sentencing in Bay County Courts.

-Porter, who was arrested in 2018 for grand theft of over $100,000, issuing worthless checks and scheming to defraud the financial institution, Suntrust Bank, was sentenced to 18 months in Florida Department of Corrections, as well as pay $395 dollars in restitution to the Panama City Police Department and $103,023.91 in restitution to Suntrust.
-Porter recieved 271 days time served on his sentence according to court documents and will serve 15 years of probation following his prison sentence.
+Porter, who was arrested in 2018 for grand theft of over $100,000, issuing worthless checks and scheming to defraud the financial institution, SunTrust Bank, was sentenced to 18 months in Florida Department of Corrections, as well as pay $395 dollars in restitution to the Panama City Police Department and $103,023.91 in restitution to SunTrust.
+Porter received 271 days time served on his sentence according to court documents and will serve 15 years of probation following his prison sentence.
 Porter has previously paid $52,000 to the bank as required by the court.

 In a letter to the courts, Porter‘s mother Gail Riley asked the judge for tolerance in her son’s sentencing, saying that Porter‘s son was the reason for her request.